ystia/yorc/doc/configuration.rst

   * ``--plugins_directory``: The name of the plugins directory of the Yorc server.
 The default is to use a directory named *plugins* in the current directory.

+.. _option_locations_cmd:

+  * ``--locations_file_path``: File path to locations configuration.
+This configuration is taken in account for the first time the server starts.

 .. _option_resources_prefix_cmd:

   * ``--resources_prefix``: Specify a prefix that will be used for names when creating resources such as Compute instances or volumes.
 Defaults to ``yorc-``.